liz-lewis-manchester/CNM_2025_group_13/README.md

  /CNM_2025_group_13

- - Doc/
+ - Doc (documents on task delegations)

        - milestones.md  #File with the milestones and tasks

- - Notebooks/ #Notebooks where the code was ran to check if it worked
+ - Notebooks (Quality check on the code)

        - Copy_of_Test_Task1_Domain.ipynb
        - Task_7_Test_1_BaselineSimulation(1).ipynb